berteh/BandInMuseScore/INSTALL.md

-# How To install MMA and BandInMuseScore plugin ?
+# How To install BandInMuseScore

 ## Ubuntu and other Linux
-__1.__ Install MMA from Ubuntu repository:
+__1.__ Install [MMA Musical Midi Accompaniment]( [https://www.mellowood.ca/mma/) from Ubuntu repository:

     sudo apt-get install mma

-For other distributions install fromyour usual repository or package provided at https://www.mellowood.ca/mma/packages.html
+For other distributions install fromyour usual repository or package provided at [https://www.mellowood.ca/mma/packages.html](https://www.mellowood.ca/mma/packages.html).

 __2.__ [Download](https://github.com/berteh/BandInMuseScore/archive/master.zip) BandInMuseScore plugin, and uncompress it anywhere you like, preferably in your ``Documents/MuseScore3/Plugins`` directory.